Discrete symmetries control mechanical response in parallelogram-based origami: Rigidly foldable ground states of four-parallelogram origami

+Once these dihedral angles are determined at a single vertex, it is easy to see the compatibility of adjacent vertices in four-parallelogram origami by substitution of the appropriate sector angles: when the dihedral angles are fixed to be identical on an edge shared by two vertices, the supplementary condition on the sector angles ensures that the edges which are not shared have complementary dihedral angles.

-In principle the choice to complete this parameterization by varying $\dihedral_1$ or $\dihedral_3$ is trivial.
-However their domains are generically distinct.
-To resolve this we investigate how the domain of $\arccos$ used to compute the diagonal restricts the admissible dihedral angles.
-For example we have the two conditions
+In principle, the choice to complete this parameterization by varying $\dihedralangle_1$ or $\dihedralangle_3$ is trivial; however, their domains are generically distinct because the domain of $\arccos$ used to compute the diagonal restricts the admissible dihedral angles.
+For example: